 Terri finds strength in her Jewish identity.
-She lived in Israel for two years prior to becoming the Assistant Director at Camp Sabra.
 She loves being at Camp Sabra, because each summer she gets to play a role in creating an atmosphere for joyous Judaism.
 Her favorite part of camp is seeing the campers respond to the camp’s safe environment and kind community.
-Seeing a camper open up and reveal his or her true self is the most rewarding thing a Camp Director can receive.

-This is how Assistant Camp Director Kim Holtzman Sloan felt about coming back to Camp Sabra in 2013.
-Kim spent much of her early life as a part of the Camp Sabra Family.
-She became a camper in 1986, transitioned to staff in 1990 and progressed to being a unit head by 1995.
-She knows Camp Sabra backward and forward – she has served as everything from a counselor-in-training to a nanny to a unit head to, now, the Assistant Camp Director.
-In fact, when Kim was a Unit Head, Terri was her assistant director.
-Their bond over Camp Sabra goes back more than 20 years!
+Kim has spent much of her life as part of the Camp Sabra family and St. Louis Jewish community.
+She became a Sabra camper in 1986, transitioned to staff in 1990 and progressed to being a unit head by 1995.
+She knows Camp Sabra thoroughly – she has served as everything from a counselor-in-training to a nanny to a unit head to Assistant Director and now, as Camp Director.